Valley polarization, magnetization, and superconductivity in bilayer graphene near the van Hove singularity: Mean-field results and implications

-Moving now to panel (b), as the ratio $|g_2|/g_1$ increases, $V_M$ becomes dominant over $V_P$ and the VP order parameter is replaced by the SP order parameter.
-Like VP, the SP order parameter also develops around $\mu_{\rm vHS}$.
-The first-order transition from the symmetric (SYM) state highlights the significance of trigonal warping near the vHS, which differs from the conventional second-order Stoner instability.
+The linecut in Fig. \ref{MFplots}(b) corresponds to $\theta=5\pi/16,$ where $V_M=-5.8$ meV dominates over $V_P=-3.9$ meV.
+In comparison with \ref{MFplots}(a), the VP order parameter has been replaced by SP.
+Like VP, the SP order parameter develops around $\mu_{\rm vHS}$.
+The first-order transition from SYM(12) or SYM(4) highlights the significance of trigonal warping near the vHS, which differs from the conventional second-order Stoner instability.
+Since $\lambda=0,$ the three magnetization components $(M_x,M_y,M_z)$ are equivalent and yield degenerate solutions. $V_T$ is also attractive in this regime, but SC is absent as the interaction is too weak $(V_T \approx -1$ meV).

-Finally, consider case (c), where $|g_2|/4 g_1 > 1$ results in an attractive spin-triplet SC interaction.
-With the chosen values of $(g_1,g_2)$, the SC order parameter is finite and coexists with SP close to the vHS.
-In the pure SC regime, the orientation of the $d$-vector is arbitrary.
-However, within the coexistence region, the $d$-vector is pinned to the plane perpendicular to the (spontaneously chosen) magnetization axis.
-In the SYM state, the SC order parameter develops continuously.
-However, when the SP state occupies the phase space near $\mu_{\rm vHS}$, the strength of the SC order parameter is suppressed.
-One might expect the large DOS available at the vHS to enhance superconductivity, however the spontaneous spin splitting pushes the vHS away from the pairing surface, resulting in a suppression of the superconducting gap.
+In Fig. \ref{MFplots}(c), $\theta=2\pi/5$ again leaves $V_M$ as the dominant interaction.
+Compared with \ref{MFplots}(b), the SP phase is enlarged due to larger $V_M=-6.7$ meV ($V_P=-2.2$ meV).
+Moreover, $V_T=-2.2$ meV is now appreciably attractive and SC develops over a wide range of $\mu.$ In the pure SC regime away from the vHS, the orientation of the $d$-vector is arbitrary.
+Close to the vHS, the SC order parameter coexists with SP (hence SPSC).
+Within the coexistence region, the $d$-vector is pinned to the plane perpendicular to the (spontaneously chosen) magnetization axis.
+The SC order parameter develops continuously from the unpolarized state, however, when finite SP occupies the phase space near $\mu_{\rm vHS}$, the strength of the SC order parameter is suppressed.
+One might have expected the large DOS available at the vHS to enhance superconductivity, however the spontaneous spin splitting pushes the vHS away from the pairing surface, resulting in a suppression of the superconducting gap.

-The modification of the FS topologies in the ordered states are labelled in Fig. \ref{MFplots}, according to the scheme described in Sec. \ref{Theory}.
-FS topologies for IVO are more complicated, and change rapidly with $\mu.$ We acknowledge that order-parameter magnitudes are typically overestimated by MF theory, and so our labelling of the FS topologies in the symmetry-broken phases may differ beyond MF.
+The modification of the FS topologies in the ordered phases are labelled in Fig. \ref{MFplots} according to the scheme described in Sec. \ref{Theory}.
+Some examples are shown in Appendix \ref{evobandtop}.
+We acknowledge that order-parameter amplitudes are typically overestimated by MF theory, and so our labelling of the FS topologies in the symmetry-broken phases may differ beyond MF.